 What services do you provide?

 Our services, available to all Greenwich residents, begins with an assessment of basic needs including food, housing, healthcare and personal safety to determine program eligibility and provide information and referral services.
 We also offer a range of services based on need and income eligibility.
-These include counseling, case management, mental health support services, English as a Second Language, holiday gifts program, campership program, energy assistance, renter’s rebate, homemaker services, youth support services and supports for gaining self-sufficiency.
+These include counseling, case management, mental health support services, English as a Second Language, holiday gifts program, campership program, energy assistance, renter’s rebate, operation fuel, homemaker services, youth support services and supports for gaining self-sufficiency.
 We also offer limited emergency financial assistance to those meeting specific residency, income and policy requirements.